MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/financialServices/banking/Product.md

 ---
 title: Product - Common Data Model | Microsoft Docs
-description: Information about products and their prices.
+description: The products of the bank that the prospect or referral is interested in.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe